SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/04-running-jobs.md

 Partitions, or queues, are a grouping of computers to run a certain profile of jobs.
-This could be maximum run time, number of cores used, maximum amount of RAM, etc. On the Supercomputing Wales hubs each unique configuration of systems has its own partition.
-Earlier on we used the `sinfo` command to list the state of the cluster, one of the parameters this showed was the name of the partitions.
+This could be maximum run time, number of cores used, maximum amount of RAM, etc. Earlier on we used the `sinfo` command to list the state of the cluster, one of the parameters this showed was the name of the partitions.

-Here is the output of `sinfo` on Sunbird in Swansea.
+Here is the output of `sinfo` on Bert.

 ~~~
 PARTITION AVAIL  TIMELIMIT  NODES  STATE NODELIST
-compute*     up 3-00:00:00      1   fail scs0042
-compute*     up 3-00:00:00      1 drain* scs0004
+gpu          up   infinite      1   idle gpu01
-compute*     up 3-00:00:00      2    mix scs[0018,0065]
+intel        up   infinite      1    mix node003
-compute*     up 3-00:00:00     84  alloc scs[0001-0003,0005-0017,0020-0035,0043-0046,0049-0064,0066-0072,0097-0114,0116-0122]
-compute*     up 3-00:00:00     34   idle scs[0019,0036-0041,0047-0048,0073-0096,0115]
+intel        up   infinite      1   idle node004
-gpu          up 2-00:00:00      4   idle scs[2001-2004]
+amd          up   infinite      4    mix node[008-011]
+highmem      up   infinite      1    mix node012
+fat          up   infinite      1    mix node002
 ~~~
 {: .output}

 The partition name is listed in the first column.
-The `*` next to the `compute` partition denotes that it is the default.
-We can see that in total it contains 122 nodes.
-Each of these has 384GB of RAM and 40 Intel Xeon Scalable Silver cores.
-Meanwhile the `gpu` queue contains 4 nodes, which have the same number of CPU cores and amount of RAM as those in the `compute` queue, but additionally have two NVIDIA Tesla V100 GPUs each.
+The intel, amd, highmem and fat nodes are all some form of standard compute node with different amounts of RAM and different types of CPU.
+Meanwhile the `gpu` queue contains a node with an NVIDIA A100 GPU.

 We can specify which partition a job runs in with the `-p` or `--partition` arguments to `sbatch`.
 So for example the following command will run our batch job on the compute partition.

 ~~~
-sbatch --partition compute batchjob.sh
+sbatch --partition=intel batchjob.sh
 ~~~
 {: .bash}

 We could also add the following line to the batch submission script.

 ~~~
-#SBATCH --partition compute
+#SBATCH --partition=intel
 ~~~
 {:  .bash}